Majdi-Thabet/Devops_Nana/Operating_Systems & Linux_Basics/vidéo006.md

 ### User Management in practice (min 12:05)

+to add a new user, you can tape :

 sudo adduser tom

 to check that the user is added, tape :

 cat /etc/passwd

+To switch from user to another user :

+su - <username>  // su short for substitute or switch user.

+exp : su - tom

+To add a new group : sudo groupadd <groupname>

+Exp :

+sudo groupadd devops

+to verify : cat /etc/group

+sudo usermod -g devops tom  // to make devops as the primary group of user tom

+We can add a user to multiple group :

+tape : groups to list all the groups and tape groups tom to list the group(s) of Tom.

+sudo useradd -G devops nicole  // create a new user in devops group

+to remove a user from a group :

+sudo gpasswd -d nicole devops  // -d means delete